afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto2/README.md

 ## Purpose and summary

-To test battery level and power off from the config menu.
+To test battery level (calibrated) and power off from the config menu.

 ## Hardware setup